haydnv/tinychain/client/README.md

     # write the definition to disk
     tc.write_cluster(CONFIG_PATH)

-    # start a new Tinychain host to serve AreaService
+    # start a new TinyChain host to serve AreaService
     host = tc.host.Local(TC_PATH, WORKSPACE, DATA_DIR, [CONFIG_PATH], force_create=True)

     # verify that it works as expected